MicrosoftDocs/architecture-center/docs/reference-architectures/data/profisee-mdm-and-azure-purview-content.md

 **Profisee MDM** is designed to accept master data from any source, then match, merge, standardize, verify, correct, and synchronize it across systems, ensuring data can be properly integrated and will meet the needs of downstream systems, such as business intelligence (BI), machine learning, and so on.

-**Better together** – Purview and Profisee MDM are integrated to streamline these tasks and ensure that all systems are working to enforce the same standards.
+**Better together**: Purview and Profisee MDM are integrated to streamline these tasks and ensure that all systems are working to enforce the same standards.
 Profisee publishes its master data model to Purview, where it can participate in governance.
 Purview then shares the output of governance, such as a data catalog and glossary information, so it can be reviewed and enforced by Profisee.

 For example, after cataloging enterprise data sources, it may be determined that there are multiple sources of customer data.
 To be effective, master data should be merged, validated, and corrected in Profisee, by using governance definitions, insights, and expertise that are detailed in Purview.
 In this way, Purview and Profisee form the foundation for governance and data management, and they maximize the business value of data in Azure.